Surcharges can be used to modify the amount paid out to a consignor in a few different ways. There are three basic types:

 Consignor surcharges directly reduce the amount shared with a consignor, based on the item's split price.

 Credit Card are designed to compensate for processing fees, and card brands sometimes disallow these surcharges to be charged to consumers.
 Instead, some stores pass them on to consignors.
-Credit Card surcharges also taken from the consignor's portion after the split has been figured.
+Credit Card surcharges are also taken from the consignor's portion after the split has been figured.
+These surcharges are only applied to sales made through ConsignCloud Register.

 Surcharges can generally be set up to be either a fixed amount or a percentage adjustment using the value type field.